howardkyu/Lightrail-API-V2-Docs/docs/gift-cards.md

 ```

 ### Common Requests
-Below are the most common requests made when interacting with Gift Cards.
+The following sections are the most common requests made when interacting with Gift Cards.

 #### Retrieve Gift Code
 The unique code that's generated for a Gift Card must be retrieved via the following endpoint.
 It is not returned with the Gift Card (`ValueStore`) for security purposes.